Easy to learn routines for strong, healthy hair

 The hot temperature of curling irons can damage the cuticle of your hair and make your hair prone to breaking.
 Your hair strands are made up of proteins; when they are compromised from heat treatment, the hair loses hydration and becomes more brittle.

 Try using your hot styling device at a lower temperature to avoid heat damage.
 Also, finish off your blow-drying routing on the cool setting; it closes down the cuticles of the hair which helps protect the strands.

 Hairsprays contain alcohol that makes your hair dry and vulnerable to breakage.
 Hairsprays also leave a film on your hair strands that’s how you get the long-lasting hold.
 Keep in mind, because of this film that makes your hair stiff, if you style and brush your hair while it is covered with this film can lead to breakage.

 Alternative: soft styling creams that style and moisture your hair at the same time.

 While too frequent hair washing robs the hair of its natural oils and causes hair to become dry and brittle, not washing it regularly is not good either.
 Especially for people that use hair styling products such as gels and sprays.
 These products leave a residue behind on your hair strands as well as your scalp which clogs the hair follicles preventing healthy hair growth.

 Use a gentle shampoo with natural ingredients and without parabens which are carcinogenic.
-Learn more about chemicals in your cosmetics by watching this video:

 Our diet has a major impact on the health of our hair.
 Protein rich foods support healthy hair growth since the make-up of our hair strands consists primarily of proteins.
 If you withhold a balanced diet from your body, whether by eating unhealthy foods or embarking on repetitive diets, you don’t feed your hair the building blocks it needs to be strong and healthy.